Books and Websites

 GPO is the Federal Government’s primary centralized resource for gathering, cataloging, producing, providing and preserving published information in all its forms.
 Use this site to find any government document from the federal budget to the Weekly Compilation of Presidential Documents.

 As the U.S. government’s official web portal, this site makes it easy for the public to get U.S. government information and services on the web.

-Generation Fix by Elizabeth Rusch (Beyond Words Publishing, 2002) A series of inspiring stories of young people who have made a difference.
+Generation Fix: Young Ideas for a Better World by Elizabeth Rusch (Beyond Words Publishing, 2002).
+Ages 8 and up.
+A series of inspiring stories of young people who have made a difference.
 These preteens and teens raised money for school supplies for needy children, testified against a ban on gay marriage, collected boxes of cereal for the hungry and initiated a variety of other community service and social action projects.

 It’s Your World- If You Don’t Like It, Change It: Activism For Teenagers by Mikki Halpin (Simon Pulse, 2004).
-Young Adult.
+Ages 12 and up.
 A guide for teenagers who wish to become activists, It’s Your World provides an overview of several topics, including animal rights, women’s rights, and civil liberties, and provides ideas for getting involved.
 Includes a list of additional resources.

 Take Action: A Guide to Active Citizenship by Marc Kielburger and Craig Kielburger (Gage Learning Corporation, 2002).
 Learn the practical tools you’ll need to take action on issues that matter, including raising funds and awareness, writing petitions, surveys and letters, using the media and holding meetings.

 Better Together: Restoring the American Community by Robert D. Putnam et al (Simon & Shuster, 2004).
 Learn about new forms of social activism within communities across the country, and how they aim to unify people.